rick68/eigenjs/README.md

 #### mat.allFinite()

-Returns true if it contains only finite numbers, i.e., no NaN and no +/-INF values.
+Returns true if *this contains only finite numbers, i.e., no NaN and no +/-INF values.

 ```js
 var M = require('eigenjs').Matrix